chalk/chalk/readme.md

 ### chalk.enabled

-Color support is automatically detected, but you can override it.
+Color support is automatically detected, but you can override it by setting the `enabled` property or by creating a new instance just for your usage.
+Changing the property should only be done from end-user facing applications as it affects all consumers of the default chalk instance

 ### chalk.supportsColor